tiegemccarthy/stationFeedbackDB/README.md

 ### updateReports.py

-Database is currently working fine, but reports are broken due to the SQL table name change.
-Need to fix this, then probably split the reports side off into its own repository.
+Reports are working, but currently can only be generated with this script which isn't very flexible Need to add some flexibility then probably split the reports side off into its own repository.

 ## TODO

-- requirements.txt, test in a virtual environment
-- regarding the pipeline/cron:
-- look into looping through past master schedules as required
-- use a proper logger
+- Update the report scripts to use the new VGOS boolean value in the database